fabienb/WP-Image-Blocks-AutoALT/README.md

 ## Notes
 - Ensure that the image IDs are correctly specified in your block attributes.
 The attribute names may vary between different plugins.
 - If an image already has an ALT tag, this snippet will not modify it.
+- If you concatenate your code, you may want to comment the first line `declare(strict_types=1);`because the Strict declaration should be on on the first line of PHP files otherwise you will get an error.

 ## Credits
 - **Bill Erickson**: Original inspiration for the core functionality (on [Code Snippets](https://snippetclub.com/automatic-alt-tags-on-images-in-wordpress/))